-"Transportation sector emissions vastly outweigh other carbon-producing areas of California's economy, and the recent spike should alert policy-makers that despite our best efforts, more must be done," said Fowler.
+"Transportation sector emissions vastly outweigh other carbon-producing areas of California's economy, and the recent spike should alert policy-makers that despite our best efforts, more must be done," said Adam Fowler, economist at Beacon Economics, an independent research and consulting firm that compiled the Index for Next 10.
 "Cheap gas prices and a strong economy are creating increased goods movement and prompting Californians to drive more.
-In addition, the housing affordability and availability crisis is forcing people to live increasingly farther away from work, driving up total vehicle miles traveled in the state by 2.7 billion in 2014, up 0.08% from the previous year.
+In addition, the housing affordability and availability crisis is forcing people to live increasingly farther away from work, driving up total vehicle miles traveled in the state by 2.7 billion in 2014, up .08% from the previous year.
 So it's no surprise that greenhouse gas emissions from vehicles have been increasing, despite California having the nation's most ambitious clean transportation policies."